Navigating Veteran Employees: A Guide for New Leaders

 Undermining leadership decisions, subtly influencing other employees to resist change.

-Disengage, feeling stagnant in their roles without career progression.
+Disengaging, feeling stagnant in their roles without career progression.

 Creating silos, preferring to work independently rather than collaborate with newer employees.